top of page

 The procedure will take around 2 to 4 hours which includes a great deal of time that is devoted to doing it in a sterile fashion so as to minimize the risk of infection.

-Your procedure will be done by one of the four consultants in the cardiac electrophysiology unit.
-They include Dr. David Chase, Dr. John Roshan, Dr. Sirish Chandra Srinath, and Dr. Anand.
+Your procedure will be done by one of the six consultants in the cardiac electrophysiology unit.
+They include Dr. David Chase, Dr. John Roshan, Dr. Sirish Chandra Srinath, Dr. Anand, Dr. Hariharan and Dr. Javaid.
 All of them have vast experience in doing these procedures.
 If you have been a private patient of one of them then the particular doctor you saw will do your procedure.
-In case your doctor is unwell and not available your procedure will be done by one of the other three so as to not keep you waiting.
+In case your doctor is unwell and not available your procedure will be done by one of the other five so as to not keep you waiting.

 You will be awake for the procedure and can have a chat with your doctor as he does it.
 However, you may feel sleepy due to the medicines given and you are welcome to take a nap if you feel inclined to doing so.
 We will wake you up after it is over.

-Yes, you can do all your activities normally (Except minimal restriction for 4 weeks of arm abduction over the implanted side).
+Yes, you can do all your activities normally (Except minimal restriction for 4 weeks of not repeatedly lifting your arm above shoulder level over the implanted side).
+It is preferable to avoid driving for the first 4 to 6 weeks after pacemaker implantation.

 Yes, you can sleep on the same side after pacemaker implantation.
 However, initially, you may avoid doing so because of the pain.